Día de Muertos Workshop

 To bypass Mexico City airport: in the US, United has a direct flight from Houston to Oaxaca, and American has a direct flight from Dallas to Oaxaca

 NOTE: if you fly thru Mexico City, book flights that allow at least a 3-hr layover going TO Oaxaca (the line for passport control can be long and you’ll miss your flight), and 1-hr layover coming FROM Oaxaca.

 Upon your arrival at the Oaxaca airport, you’ll find one main taxi stand inside the airport as you walk out of the arrival gate to your left, where you’ll purchase a shared or private taxi (van) direct to our apts.
 Bring some pesos with you to pay for this – there are also a couple of ATM machines at the airport.
 This is a very safe and economical way to travel to our location, and will cost approximately $150 pesos (about $7 USD) door-to-door.

 Print out a workshop flyer HERE.

 Materials & suggestions:

-- No specific materials are required – you can bring your favorite quality watercolor paints, brushes and paper.
+- For watercolor – you can bring your favorite quality watercolor paints, brushes and paper.
+NOTE: if you are a watercolor beginner, you do NOT need to buy the complete list or most expensive art supplies, but just the basics.
+We suggest buying student quality watercolor kits & good paper to get started.
 Here is an optional list with suggestions for those undecided about materials: materials list here

 - We suggest that you familiarize yourself with Pedro’s website and take a look at his artwork for inspiration as you begin to think about your own personal symbols and talismans.